EXPX3/Everything-Drone-Delivery-Pickup-and-Landing/README.md

 4. spectral data ?

 ## Types of algorithms and what they analyze
-1. Mathematical models and preset heuristic rules - point cloud data as input - for gemoetric terrain charecteristics analyisis ex: slope, roughness, obstacle offset, point density and size of the Delivery / landing areas.
+1. Mathematical models and preset heuristic rules - point cloud data as input - for gemoetric terrain charecteristics (Hazard metrics) analyisis ex: slope, roughness, obstacle offset, point density and size of the Delivery / landing areas.
    - Drawbacks: lack of semantic information of terrain objects like water, complex unstable flat surface etc
    - Positive: simple and computationally cheap
 2. Image processing-based methods - images as input - for visual edge, pattern, texture analyisis ex: uniform region in an image may point to flat region, edges may highlight boundaries etc.